 Your name should reflect your business’ real-world name, as used consistently on your shop front, website, stationery and as known to customers.
 Accurately representing your business name helps customers find your business online.

-For example, if you were creating a listing for a 24-hour coffee shop in Southampton city centre called Shelly’s Coffee, you would enter that business information as:
+For example, if you were creating a Business Profile for a 24-hour coffee shop in Southampton city centre called Shelly’s Coffee, you would enter that business information as:

 - Business name: Shelly’s Coffee